Lorentzian Einstein-Ricci Flows: Abstract

 \section{Abstract}

-We show that Einstein gravity emerges as a fixed point of the \textit{Einstein-Ricci Flow Equations} and derive a renormalization group flow for 4D Lorentzian spacetimes.
-From the RG flow, we find a well posed action functional, the deformation action, where the metric tensor field is promoted to a dynamical variable.
-The dynamics of the metric reveal that curvature deformations flow according to a heat equation with the stress-energy tensor acting as a source.
+We study the Ricci flow for the Lorentzian Einstein-Hilbert action.
+We show that Einstein gravity emerges as a fixed point of the Einstein-Ricci flow equations and derive a renormalization group flow in Euclidean signature.
+By considering linearizations near the fixed point, the dynamics of the metric reveal that curvature deformations flow according to a forward heat equation with the stress-energy tensor acting as a source.